Backup schedules

 - Device is online and visible in Optimaatti.

-- MQTT connectivity works (device appears and state updates).
+- Device connection works (device appears and state updates).

-- A rule or MPC exists — offline scheduling does not create a schedule by itself.
+- A rule or predictive heating plan exists — backup schedules do not create a schedule by themselves.

-- Understand the limitation: offline schedules synced to a device are limited (typically ~24h).
+- Understand the limitation: backup schedules synced to a device are limited (typically ~24h).

-What offline scheduling does — and does not do
+What backup schedules do — and do not do

 - syncs an optimized schedule to the device so it can continue without cloud connectivity